neondatabase/website/content/docs/reference/cli-projects.md

 #### Options

-In addition to Neon CLI [global options](../neon-cli/global-options), the `update` command supports the following options:
+In addition to the Neon CLI [global options](../neon-cli/global-options), the `update` sub-command supports these options:

 | Option                                           | Description                                                                                               | Type    | Required                               |
 | ------------------------------------------------ | --------------------------------------------------------------------------------------------------------- | ------- | :-----------------------------------: |